How Long Does It Take To Get Over A Breakup?

 Takeaway

-Moving on after a breakup can take time, and there may not be a "one-size-fits-all" approach to grief.
-In many cases, you could experience a variation of the grieving process, which consists of denial, anger and other emotions, bargaining, depression, and acceptance.
+Learning to move on after a breakup can take time, and there may not be a "one-size-fits-all" approach to grief.
+Everyone’s healing timeline is different, and there are several factors involved.
+How much time it will take you to move one is different from person to person.
+In many cases, you could experience a variation of the grieving process, which consists of denial, anger, and other emotions, bargaining, depression, and acceptance.

-You may reach a state of acceptance more quickly by prioritizing yourself and your needs, as well as continuing to live life and stay busy.
-Reaching out to others may also benefit you, whether you prefer to turn to friends, family, or a therapist.
+You may reach a state of acceptance more quickly by prioritizing yourself and your needs, as well as continuing to live life, stay busy, and feel good.
+Don’t forget reaching out to others may also help you begin to heal, whether you prefer to turn to friends, family, or a therapist.

 Build healthy relationship habits with a professional